5. Spring IoC in Practice

 End Sub

-' identity string of the Car object
+' car object identity string

 Public Overrides Function tostring() As String